Covid 19 has halted our operations. We will have samples ready to send out from December 2020.

 Zeoform is not just one material – but many – It can be made from a material as light as styrofoam to as dense as a hardwood.

 The density range covered by Zeoform materials starts with Low-Density Zeoform LD at 0.5 g/cm3 at the lower reaching up to 1.5 g/cm3 for High-Density Zeoform HD at the upper end (it should also be mentioned that density values as low as 0.3 g/cm3 may be obtained for porous Zeoform types).
 For comparison, at the lower end of the Zeoform density range, chipboard reveals a density of approximately 0.7 g/cm3, while PVC and PF-HM show density values of 1.4 g/cm3, close to the upper end of the range of Zeoform materials.
 PE-HD, with 0.95 g/cm3, shows a density in the mid-range of densities covered by Zeoform materials.

 The process we use at Zeoform is 3D printing.
 Certain technology and machinery would be involved to automate the process of making a Zeoform product.

-The most compelling factor of Zeoform is that it will fully biodegrade and return back to nature over time.
+The most compelling factor of Zeoform is that it will fully biodegrade and return to nature over time.
 There is no need to send Zeoform materials or products to special facilities for degradation; and, we know personally, Zeoform will fully biodegrade in the garden or compost over a period of 1 year.
 Biodegrading time depends upon the following variables — heat, moisture and light.
 The timeframe could be accelerated or decelerated due to extremes in the variables.